EpiPen (Epinephrine Auto Injector)

 This is a brand name product.

-EpiPens, also known by its generic name as epinephrine, is a prescription-only brand name medication made by Mylan.
-EpiPen was initially approved in 1989, but its active ingredient, epinephrine was first synthesized in 1906.
+EpiPens, also known by its generic name as epinephrine, is a medication available by prescription only from Mylan.
+Despite EpiPen’s 1989 approval, epinephrine, its active ingredient, was synthesized in 1906.

-It’s always best, when possible, to avoid the allergy trigger that causes your severe allergic reaction.
-However, if exposure does occur, auto-injectable epinephrine like EpiPen is used to help prevent anaphylaxis and should be given quickly.
+When possible, it is best to avoid the allergy trigger that causes your severe allergic reaction.
+However, auto-injectable epinephrine like an EpiPen should be used to treat anaphylaxis if exposure occurs.

 Epinephrine is also available in EpiPen Jr’s.

-Epinephrine injection comes as a prefilled automatic injection device containing a solution (liquid) and in vials to inject subcutaneously (under the skin) or intramuscularly (into the muscle).
-It is usually injected as needed at the first sign of a severe allergic reaction.
-Use epinephrine injection precisely as directed; do not inject it more often or inject more or less of it than prescribed by your doctor.
+Injections of epinephrine are available as prefilled automatic injection devices containing a solution (liquid) and in vials, which can be injected subcutaneously (under the skin) or intramuscularly (into the muscle).
+When a severe allergic reaction occurs, it is usually injected as needed.
+Inject epinephrine exactly as directed by your doctor; don’t inject it more often or inject more or less than prescribed.

 Ask your doctor or pharmacist to show you and any of your caregivers who could be injecting the medication how to use the prefilled automatic injection device.
 Training devices are available to practice how to use the automatic injection device during an emergency.
 Training devices do not contain medication and do not have a needle.
 Before you use epinephrine injection for the first time, please read the patient information that comes with it.
 This information includes directions for how to use the prefilled automatic injection device.
 Be sure to ask your pharmacist or doctor if you or your caregivers have any questions about injecting this medication.